 That’s okay.
 Kind of like getting your financial house in order, the first step is to confront reality.
-You’re not going to get on Techcrunch and be staggeringly successful.
-It’s going to be grind.
+You’re not going to get on TechCrunch and be staggeringly successful.
+It’s going to be a grind.

 The growth model helps you understand what it’s going to take.
 It can help you and your team steel yourself for the slog that’s about to come.

 Use it to manage your team

 The real power of the growth model is as a management tool.
 You don’t want to create it once time and then ignore it.
 As you start executing, plug the results into your model.
 Adjust your assumptions as you start to capture real data.
 Use the model to prioritize decision-making.
 Whenever you’re discussing a new idea for a feature or product iteration, ask yourself which variable in the model is it going to impact and estimate what that impact will be.
 This can be extremely helpful in seeing which work will have the biggest impact if successful.
 It can help diffuse conflict around what to focus on (or salespeople who rely on anecdotal data, or a boss that’s typically the loudest person in the room.)

 Use it to set realistic goals for your team.
 If you’ve decided to prioritize SEO, it’s helpful to show your team how much content they’re going to have to crank out and how many links they’re going to have to acquire to hit their numbers.
 It can help you be realistic while also creating urgency.